iotaledger/iota.go/README.md

 	// 1. select two tips (you can optionally provide a reference)
 	// 2. create an attachToTangleRequest to the remote node or do PoW locally if powFunc is supplied
 	// 3. broadcast the bundle to the network
-	// 4. do a storeTransaction call to the connected node _, powFunc := pow.GetBestPoW()
+	// 4. a storeTransaction call to the connected node _, powFunc := pow.GetBestPoW()
 	bundle, err = api.SendTrytes(3, bundle, 14, powFunc)
 	must(err)